istio/istio.io/content/docs/examples/multicluster/index.md

       --num-nodes "4" --network "default" --enable-cloud-logging --enable-cloud-monitoring --enable-ip-alias --async
     {{< /text >}}

-1. Wait for clusters to transition to `RUNNING` state:
+1. Wait for clusters to transition to the `RUNNING` state by polling their statuses via the following command:

     {{< text bash >}}
     $ gcloud container clusters list